sderosiaux/golb/pages/2018-06-15-parser-with-state-monad/index.md

 It's more complicated because `"-"` is not associative.
 Right now, our parser evaluates `"3-2-1"` as `(3-(2-1))` whereas it should be `((3-2)-1)`.

 It's because we have a right-recursion.
-So it goes deeper to the right, compute, then sends the values up.
+So it goes the deepest it can to the right, compute, then sends the values up.
 It's okay for '+' but not for '-'.

 If we try to build the smallest parser, just to deal with `"-"`, it would be: